BANANA WITH GHEE & CINNAMON

 For best results deep fry the bananas in ghee.
 Otherwise, slice bananas and sautee them in ghee, tossing gently to avoid mushing the banana.
 Garnish with spices.
 Optionally try cardamom - an Ayurvedic favorite.

-How Can Banana with Ghee & Cinnamon Make You Feel Great?
+How Can This Ayurvedic Recipe Make You Feel Great?